ondracek-lukas/vichrr/README.md

 Latency of PulseAudio sound system is ~20 ms, you can further reduce is by bypassing it (using ALSA), or using JACK sound system.

+**MacOS client:**

+Currently no precompiled binaries are available, see compilation process below or use the following simplified inctructions:

+* Download install-mac.sh script from _[releases]_ section to your desktop.
+* Open terminal and write there the following two lines:
+    ```
+    chmod +x Desktop/install-mac.sh
+    Desktop/install-mac.sh
+    ```
+* Enter password for installing applications when prompted.
+* A link to the application should have been created on desktop.

+The script installs:
+* Xcode Command Line Tools including gcc, make and git,
+* HomeBrew for installing PortAudio,
+* PortAudio library,
+* the application.

+For later updates write the following line to terminal:

+   virtual-choir-rehearsal-room/update.sh

 **Linux server:**